seyfeb/recipe-import-mapping-pipeline/README.md

 ```

 During the export the complete parsing chain needs to be carried out.
-Nevertheless, in order to make the app extensible with respect to future enhancements, a rather raw version will be stored on disk for persistence.
+Nevertheless, in order to make the app extensible with respect to future enhancements, a rather raw version of the initial input data will be stored on disk for persistence.

 ### Extracting basic JSON data - RawParser

-The input of a reciper can be manifold: a URL pointing to a website, a JSON string, HTML code, an image of a cookbook page, a PDF, etc.
+The input of a recipe can be manifold: a URL pointing to a website, a JSON string, HTML code, an image of a cookbook page, a PDF, etc.
-The dedicated parser tries to extract the recipe data from the input and creates a valid JSON string.
+The dedicated parser tries to extract the recipe data from the input and creates a valid JSON representation.
-For a website this could mean, e.g., looking for an `ld+json` element and extracting this.
+For a website this could mean, e.g., looking for and extracting an `ld+json` element.

 The goal of the first stage (the `RawParser`) is to create a common data format of raw data.
 For simplicity, JSON is used here.